 We have generated operating losses since we began operations in 1995.
 The extent of our future losses and the timing of profitability are uncertain, and we expect to incur losses for the foreseeable future.
 We have been engaged in developing our ZFP technology since inception, which has and will continue to require significant research and development expenditures.
 To date, we have generated our funding from issuance of equity securities, revenues derived from collaboration agreements, other strategic partnerships in non-therapeutic applications of our technology, federal government research grants and grants awarded by research foundations.
-We expect to continue to incur additional operating losses for the next several years as we continue to advance our product candidates.
+We expect to continue to incur additional operating losses for the next several years as we continue to develop our product candidates.
 If the time required to generate significant product revenues and achieve profitability is longer than we currently anticipate or if we are unable to generate liquidity through equity financing or other sources of funding, we may be forced to curtail or suspend our operations.

-We may be unable to raise additional capital on favorable terms, if at all, which would harm our ability to develop our technology and product candidates, and could delay or terminate some or all of our programs.
-Future sales and issuances could also result in dilution to our stockholders.
+We may be unable to raise additional capital on favorable terms, if at all, which would harm our ability to develop our technology and product candidates and could delay or terminate some or all of our programs.
+Future sales and issuances of equity securities could also result in substantial dilution to our stockholders.

 We have incurred significant operating losses and negative operating cash flows since inception and have not achieved profitability.
 We expect capital outlays and operating expenditures to increase over the next several years as we expand our infrastructure and research and product development activities.
-While we believe our available cash resources, as well as funds received from corporate collaborators, strategic partners and research grants will enable us to maintain our currently planned operations through at least the next 12 months from the date the financial statements are issued, we will need to raise substantial additional capital to fund the development, manufacturing and potential commercialization of our product candidates.
-The February 2020 collaboration agreement and stock purchase agreements with Biogen are not yet effective, and we will not receive the upfront payment or the proceeds from the sale of our common stock until they become effective and customary closing conditions are met.
+While we believe our available cash, cash equivalents and marketable securities as of December 31, 2020, when combined with additional capital raises and expected revenues from collaborations, strategic partners and research grants, will be adequate to fund our currently planned operations through at least the next 12 months from the date the financial statements in this Annual Report on Form 10-K are issued, we will need to raise substantial additional capital to fund the development, manufacturing and potential commercialization of our product candidates.
 We regularly consider fund raising opportunities and may decide, from time to time, to raise capital based on various factors, including market conditions and our plans of operation.
-In addition, as we focus our efforts on proprietary human therapeutics, we will need to seek FDA approvals of potential products, a process that could cost in excess of hundreds of millions of dollars per product.
-We may experience difficulties in accessing the capital market due to external factors beyond our control such as volatility in the equity markets for emerging biotechnology companies and general economic and market conditions both in the United States and abroad.
+In addition, as we focus our efforts on proprietary human therapeutics, we will need to seek FDA approvals of our product candidates, a process that could cost in excess of hundreds of millions of dollars per product.
+We may experience difficulties in accessing the capital markets due to external factors beyond our control, such as volatility in the equity markets for emerging biotechnology companies and general economic conditions and disruptions to and volatility in the credit and financial markets in the United States and worldwide, which could be impacted by the evolving COVID-19 pandemic.
 We cannot be certain that we will be able to obtain financing on terms acceptable to us, or at all.
 Our failure to obtain adequate and timely funding will adversely affect our business and our ability to develop our technology and products candidates.

-To the extent we raise additional capital by issuing equity securities, our stockholders may experience substantial dilution.
-We may sell common stock, convertible securities or other equity securities in one or more transactions at prices and in a manner we determine from time to time.
-If we sell common stock, convertible securities or other equity securities in more than one transaction, investors may be materially diluted by subsequent sales.
-These sales may also result in material dilution to our existing stockholders, and new investors could gain rights superior to our existing stockholders.
+To the extent we raise additional capital by issuing equity securities, including sales pursuant to our at-the-market offering program with Jefferies LLC, our stockholders may experience substantial dilution.
+We may issue common stock, convertible securities or other equity securities in one or more transactions at prices and in a manner we determine from time to time.
+New investors could gain rights superior to our existing stockholders.